-'Letters Home': A native Nevadan tells the stories of Nevada through a trove of letters
+'Letters Home': A 5th-generation Nevadan tells the stories of Nevada through a trove of letters

 Some say the written word is a dying art form.
 And maybe it is.
 But the written word is a window into a person-how they think, understand, experience.
 Letters Home, the new exhibit on display in the University Libraries Special Collections and University Archives Department on the third floor of the Mathewson-IGT Knowledge Center, uses that window to explore the history of northern Nevada.